RayHightower/RayHightower.com/_posts/2022-11-14-solving-the-upper-limit-problem.markdown

 It appears that collectively, as a species, we have a lmiited tolerance for feeling good.
 We do something to mess it up.

+### Why We Have an Upper Limit

+>Many of our fears are based on the workings of the ego, the part of us that's focused on getting recognition and protecing us from social ostracism.<br/>&nbsp;<br/>~From _The Big Leap_

+Along the path to solving the Upper Limit Problem, one might ask the question, "Why do we have an Upper Limit Problem, and how does it serve us?"

+Of all the living creatures on Planet Earth, humans are not the fastest or the strongest.
+But we are the best at communicating with each other, and we're the best at working together in groups.
+Group dynamics are at the core of our nature.

 ### Managing the Thermostat